pepoloco/Conditional-Statement-SoftUni/README.md

-Theese are exercises from the SoftUni conditional statement lection.
+Conditional statement exercises from SoftUni